h4rvey-g/ob-Notes/USMLE/MSK/IgA vasculitis.md

 ---
 # Diagnostics
 ## Biopsy
-IgA and C3 complex deposition (hallmark) in small vessels of the superficial dermis
+- IgA and C3 complex deposition (hallmark) in small vessels of the superficial dermis
+- ANCA negative vasculitis

 ---
 # Differential Diagnosis